Skip to main content

 Cucumber's output is telling us that it didn't find anything to run.

-Write a Scenario
+Write a scenario

 When we do Behaviour-Driven Development with Cucumber we use concrete examples to specify what we want the software to do.
 Scenarios are written before production code.
 They start their life as an executable specification.
 As the production code emerges, scenarios take on a role as living documentation and automated tests.